IT Support Knowledge Base

 • Resolve or isolate certain issues on the startup disk.

-DFU MODE (Device Firmware Update Mode)
+DFU Mode (Device Firmware Update Mode)

 If the computer is unresponsive, put it in DFU Mode.
 Then you can attempt to revive or restore the computer's firmware with Apple Configurator 2.